 The goal of our Foundation is to provide financial assistance, through scholarships, to the children of families who want a traditional Catholic School education.

-Seniors who graduate in 2021 are all eligible.
+Seniors who graduated in 2021 and who will graduate in 2022 are all eligible.
 What the student must do is write an essay of 500 words or less describing why Catholic education is important and how it will help them moving forward in life.

 Details will be posted in the Fall of 2021.